 I like the long stride length, but I also like how heavy-duty the frame is on this machine.
 The BXE216 has a max weight capacity of 400 lb, putting it in the commercial grade territory.

 Overall, this elliptical scores highly with the longer than average stride length and heavy duty steel frame.
+The BXE216 is a great elliptical for tall folks.

 If stride length is the first thing I look at with ellipticals, flywheel is the second.
 The flywheel is the part that spins as you operate the pedals and handles, providing the resistance and “feel” of the elliptical.